 Mersey Ferries

 See Liverpool's most iconic sights aboard the world-famous Mersey Ferry.
-The 50 minute River Explorer Cruise is the best way to see the UNESCO World Heritage Waterfront.
+The 50 minute River Explorer Cruise is the best way to see the fantastic waterfront.

 Anfield stadium tour